caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 banners at 2.5.
 Keep in mind that even single-on strangers still help reduce your chance of being influence screwed in that faction.

+If you're seeing cards show up as "NOT FOUND" at the bottom of the results, please let me know.
+I think a few are missing from the value data.
+You can either:

+1. Email me@caseyhadden.com
+2. Send me a DM on discord Dendroaspis#2087.

 <select id="threshold">
   <option value="4.5">4.5 - bomb, dominates game if unanswered</option>
   <option value="4.0">4.0 - high impact card generating value or tempo</option>